 It appears now that both scenarios are unlikely to happen.

-But hey, at least we’re still getting , right?
+But hey, at least we’re still getting a new 3D Mario game, right?
 Nintendo?
 Please…